marty-Wallace/121/README.md

 # 121
-Contains all assignments for Cosc 121
+Contains all of my coding assignments for Cosc 121